Before Arrival at Iowa State

 International students might find it helpful to contact a student organization for some arrival assistance: The Indian Student Organization information is here: https://www.stuorg.iastate.edu/site/260 and the Chinese Students and Scholars Association is here: https://www.stuorg.iastate.edu/site/isucssa

-Concepts described in these two courses will be helpful for students to have preparation for Stat 430:
+Concepts described in the following two courses are helpful for students to prepare for Stat 430 or Stat 587 and 588:

 Stat 330.
 Probability and Statistics for Computer Science.
 Topics from probability and statistics applicable to computer science.
 Basic probability; Random variables and their distributions; Elementary probabilistic simulation; Queuing models; Basic statistical inference; Introduction to regression.